madgik/exareme2/documentation/algorithms-user-guide.md

 ## System Overview

-Exareme consists of multiple services distributed across remote nodes.
-There are multiple local nodes and a single global node.
-Local nodes host primary data sources, while the global node is responsible for receiving data from local nodes and perform global computations.
+Exareme consists of multiple services distributed across remote workers.
+There are multiple local workers and a single global worker.
+Local workers host primary data sources, while the global worker is responsible for receiving data from local workers and perform global computations.

 # Getting started